This guide was written to integrate Atlassian JIRA v7.1.4 into FOSSA.

 FOSSA requires webhooks to sync ticket/issue status with JIRA.
 This means that when a user closes a ticket in JIRA, the corresponding issue will be resolved in FOSSA.

 Navigate to Admin > System > Advanced > WebHooks

 Enter in your FOSSA IP/Port with the path specified below:

 Then click the Create on the bottom of the form.
 The created webhook should look something like:

-Fill in JIRA settings under Account Settings > Organization
+Fill in JIRA settings under Account Settings > Integrations

 (Optional, on-prem only) Add JIRA configuration defaults